Alan Mannus: International career

 Mannus was eligible to play for Canada (his birthplace) and Northern Ireland (his Northern Irish parents).
 Mannus represented Northern Ireland at various age levels.
 He helped Northern Ireland under–18 team win the Centenary Shield.
 In a December 2015 interview, Mannus revealed that prior to becoming cap tied to Northern Ireland no one from the Canadian FA had ever been in touch with him regarding representing Canada.

 Having previously been called up to the Northern Ireland U21 in 2003, Mannus was called up to the Northern Ireland U23 squad in April 2004.
 He made his debut for the under–23, in a 0–0 draw against Serbia and Montenegro U23 on 28 April 2004.
 On 2 June 2004, Mannus was called up to the senior team as a last-minute replacement in the squad for the injured Michael Ingham.
 He won his first Northern Ireland cap against Trinidad and Tobago four days later on 6 June 2004.

 Following this, Mannus was called up the Northern Ireland's squad on two occasions throughout 2007, but did not play.
 He returned to the starting line–up for Northern Ireland for the first time in four years, in a friendly match against Bulgaria on 8 February 2008, coming on as a second–half substitute, as the national side lose 1–0.
-A month later, on 25 March 2008, Mannus made another appearance for Northern Ireland, coming on as a 80th minute substitute for Maik Taylor, in a 4–1 win in another friendly match against Georgia.
+A month later, on 25 March 2008, Mannus made another appearance for Northern Ireland, coming on as an 80th-minute substitute for Maik Taylor, in a 4–1 win in another friendly match against Georgia.
 He had to wait for another year on 6 June 2009 to make another appearance for the national side, in a 3–0 loss against the World Champions Italy.
 Following this, Mannus vowed that he's aims to become Northern Ireland's first choice goalkeeper.
 However, Mannus spent four years as a second–choice for the national side and was placed on the substitute bench, due to being overshadowed by Maik Taylor, Lee Camp and Roy Carroll.
 As a result, he felt being a second–choice goalkeeper for Northern Ireland left him frustrated.
 Mannus later criticised manager Nigel Worthington, claiming that Worthington had assured him that failure to travel on the tour would not harm his international chances after Alan Blayney, his successor at Linfield, played more matches for Northern Ireland than him.
 It came after in 2010 when he was called up to the national team squad.
 However, Mannus withdrew his name from the squad, which was subject of controversy.